MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_capabilities.md

+#### NDIS_QOS_CAPABILITIES_STRICT_TSA_SUPPORTED

+If this flag is set, the network adapter supports the strict priority transmission selection algorithm (TSA).
+For more information about this algorithm, see <a href="https://msdn.microsoft.com/7C7A34CA-673C-4EFC-970D-08458AA83EAD">Strict Priority Algorithm</a>.
+<div class="alert"><b>Note</b>  In order to be compliant with DCB, the network adapter must support the strict priority TSA.</div><div> </div>

+#### NDIS_QOS_CAPABILITIES_MACSEC_BYPASS_SUPPORTED

+If this flag is set, the network adapter supports the ability to bypass media access control security (MACsec) processing.
+For more information about MACsec, refer to the 802.1AE-2006 standard.

 #### NDIS_QOS_CAPABILITIES_CEE_DCBX_SUPPORTED

 If this flag is set, the network adapter and miniport driver supports the protocols that pre-date the IEEE 802.1Qaz Data Center Bridging Exchange (DCBX) protocol.
 These protocols include the Converged Enhanced Ethernet (CEE) suite of protocols.